This tutorial shows how to implement in MFront

 The function computeIsotropicHashinShtrikmanBounds

-necessitates to give the arrays of volume fractions tab_f
+necessitates to give the arrays of volume fractions tab_f,

-bulk moduli tab_k
+bulk moduli tab_k and shear moduli tab_mu.
+The

-function returns a pair of pair.
-The first pair is lower HS bound, the
+function returns a pair of KGModuli.
+The first

-second is upper HS bound (that we want here).
-Each bound is a pair whose
+pair is lower HS bound, the second is upper HS bound (that we want

-first template argument is the dimension).
+elasticity (the first template argument is the dimension).

-We choose interface
+We choose interface python to compute the

 schemes for a volume fraction of spheres which goes from 0 to 1.

-Here is the python
+Here is the python file :

 import src.biphasic as bip